- 1+ 160- 56

 Scarface.
-The main character (Tony Montana) unleashes a Tommy Gun from under his coat and exclaims to the people he's shooting to "say hello to [his] little friend.
-It's such a ridiculous, funny, yet violent part of the movie, it really stuck with everyone.
+The main character (Tony Montana) unleashes a Tommy Gun from under his coat and exclaims to the people he's shooting to "say hello to [his] little friend".
+It's such a ridiculous, funny, yet violent part of the movie that it really stuck with everyone.

 It's often been used to brandish literal "little friends" from under coats (little people, fictional characters, penises).